emriksmoe/UnderWaterDroneSimulation/README.md

 With lambda = 0.0 and dither = 0.0 only the AoI integral is beeing used as reward.
 An "starvation" penalty is added if you increase lambda, and the same goes for and dither penalty at each step.

+MaskablePPO is used to force drone to ship when buffer is full and to dissalaow doing same action twice in a row.

 To compare results run
 python compare.py --all-rl-models --num-runs 100